achiocca1/FS-Sol/FSSol_v1/README.md

 # DESCRIPTION OF THE FILES
 ************************

-- **ANSYS_Post_Process_Results.mac** = APDL command necessary for a correct post-processing of results in Ansys (it can be used only in Ansys, if any other FEM software is used you need to correctly post-process results as the ones contained in the "FEM_results" folder)
+- **ANSYS_Post_Process_Results.mac** = APDL command necessary for a correct post-processing of results in Ansys (it can be used only in Ansys, if any other FEM software is used you need to correctly post-process results as the ones contained in the "Results" folder)

 - **FSSol_v1.m** = main Matlab function to be run